 All media requests must be addressed to the communication and marketing team at 450 662-5400 #5431 or by email.

-The STL has been fighting against GHG emissions for a long time, but the environment must be protected through a variety of actions.
-The STL will therefore stop systematically distributing hundreds of thousands of paper bus schedules in 2023.
+The STL has been working to fight against greenhouse gas emissions for a long time, but the environment must be protected through a variety of actions.
+Therefore, as of January 2023, the STL will no longer be systematically distributing hundreds of thousands of paper bus schedules.

 |Here are some valid requests to activate departure and arrival location suggestions and get your itinirary.|

 |Address||900 St-Martin Blvd